STIXProject/java-stix/README.md

 	gradle clean cleanEclipse eclipse

-Then right-click on the Eclipse project and select "Refresh" to bring in the dependencies, and JAXB Doucment Model.
+Then right-click on the Eclipse project and select "Refresh" to bring in the dependencies, and JAXB Document Model.